Have a question?

 Our school takes part in the annual Plympton-Wyoming Fall Fair.
 Our students have played active roles in Remembrance Day ceremonies.
 We also do community “clean-ups” at the Wyoming Cemetery and along Confederation Line.
 Student groups and classes perform at area nursing homes and offer support at food banks.

 Yes, we operate three buses.
-They cover an area from Brigden, Brights Grove, Petrolia to Forest.
+They cover an area from Brigden, Brights Grove, Petrolia, Forest to Watford.
 Bus routes are adjusted annually to offer the best service.
 All students, even those in Wyoming, can take the bus to school.

 Students attend different high schools when they finish at John Knox.
 Some attend local high schools in Petrolia, Forest, or Sarnia.
 Others continue their Christian education at high schools in Komoka and London.